 The Distribution segment brings our commitment to technological leadership and value-added services to the distribution business.
 The Distribution segment is a leading power transmission, automation and fluid power industrial distributor with operations throughout the United States.
-With over 4 million SKUs, we provide electro-mechanical products, bearings, power transmission, motion control and electrical and fluid power components to a broad spectrum of industrial markets serving both maintenance, repair and overhaul ("MRO") and original equipment manufacturer ("OEM") customers.
-With approximately 240 locations, including distribution centers, assembly, fabrication and repair facilities, Kaman provides products and service solutions to more than 65,000 active customers representing a highly diversified cross section of industry.
+With over 5 million SKUs, we provide electro-mechanical products, bearings, power transmission, motion control and electrical and fluid power components, along with engineered integrated solutions for our customers' most challenging applications, serving a broad spectrum of industrial markets including both maintenance, repair and overhaul ("MRO") and original equipment manufacturer ("OEM") customers.
+With approximately 220 service facilities, including distribution centers, assembly, fabrication and repair facilities, Kaman provides products and service solutions to approximately 60,000 active customers representing a highly diversified cross section of industries.